Back to Roborock Guides

 • Not running self-clean immediately after use

-• Dirty water tank full reducing cleaning power
+• Dirty water tank full, reducing cleaning power

-• Using self-clean on cold water instead of warm
+• Using cold water instead of warm

 Most fixes happen in the first 3 steps.